User space Video4Linux

 UV4L was originally conceived as a modular collection of Video4Linux2-compliant, cross-platform, user space drivers for real or virtual video input and output devices (with absolutely no external difference from kernel drivers), and other pluggable back-ends or front-ends.

-It has evolved over the years and now includes a full-featured Streaming Server component providing a set of standard, modern and unique solutions for encrypted live data, audio and video streaming, mirroring or conferencing over the web and for the IoT .
+It has evolved over the years and now includes a full-featured Streaming Server component with a customizable web UI providing a set of standard, modern and unique solutions for encrypted live bidirectional data, audio and video streaming, mirroring or conferencing over the web and for the IoT .
 Since recent releases UV4L has also been providing a RESTful API for the developers who want to implement their custom applications.

 Below is a list of the supported modules:

 - UV4L core module (features, manual)

 - Streaming server with web front-end over HTTP/HTTPS and on-the-fly device control (features, manual).
-It also deploys a RESTful API for developers.
+It also provides a RESTful API for developers and can run custom web apps (example).

 - Native WebRTC extension for the Streaming Server